yi-jiayu/blog/content/posts/url-to-asn/index.md

 9498    | 23.35.1.75       | 23.35.0.0/20        | US | arin     | 2011-05-16 | BBIL-AP BHARTI Airtel Ltd., IN
 ```

 Oh?
 Is the Singapore government website is served from an Indian ISP?
+Let's take a closer look with `dig`:

 ```console
 $ dig www.gov.sg